-On Easter Eve, April 11th, 2020 there will be a ritual procession through the heart of Norwich.
+On April 9th, 2022 (all being well) there will be a ritual procession through the heart of Norwich.
 It will honour the creatures that have become endangered, and remember some that have already been lost.

 It will also raise awareness about the ecological catastrophe we face unless we take immediate action.
 The attention of our hearts will be on our kindred species whose lives have been wantonly put at risk.

 The pilgrims, and anybody else who would like to join us, will gather at 12 noon outside Norwich Cathedral (between the Erpingham Gate and the Cathedral).
 They will be dressed in mourning black.
 We encourage pilgrims, where possible, to walk from their homes to the gathering place.
 Each pilgrim will have chosen one endangered creature – animal, bird, insect or fish.
 (For a list of creatures visit the List of Endangered Creatures )

 Each pilgrim will carry a round ‘shield’ (45cm / 18 inches diameter) bearing the name and a bold and vibrant image of their creature.
 This they will have made themselves.

 Over the months preceding the pilgrimage there will be workshops in which artists will be available to help you decorate your shield.
 For more information visit the Diary page.
 If you wish to decorate your shield independently – this is fine, just make sure it fits the size and hanging requirements.
 Instructions for making your shield can be found on the Shield page.